Text transformations - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 Like URL_DECODE, but with support for Microsoft-specific %u encoding.
 If the code is in the full-width ASCII code range of FF01-FF5E, the higher byte is used to detect and adjust the lower byte.
 Otherwise, only the lower byte is used and the higher byte is zeroed.

 AWS WAF converts all UTF-8 character sequences to Unicode.
-This helps input normalization, and minimizes false-positives and false-negatives for non-English languages.
+This helps normalize input and it minimizes false-positives and false-negatives for non-English languages.